-CesareanRates.com began as a snapshot of online cesarean rate reporting in the United States as of January 2012.
-Updated in late 2012, the site compiles the most current hospital-level data accessible to the public online, whether reported directly by a state’s department of health or gathered from state hospital association web sites via pull-down menus.
+CesareanRates.com launched February 9, 2012, as a snapshot of online cesarean rate reporting in the United States.
+Most recently updated in January 2015 [in progress], the site compiles the most current hospital-level data accessible to the public online, whether reported directly by a state’s department of health or gathered from state hospital association web sites via pull-down menus.

-The initial goals of the site are to a) show the (poor) quality and inaccessibility of information available to the public, b) to assess whether there is public demand for this information and c) to work toward establishing a precedent for hospital data transparency.
+The initial goals of the site were to a) show the quality and inaccessibility of information available to the public, b) to assess whether there is public demand for this information and c) to work toward establishing a precedent for hospital data transparency.

 About Jill Arnold